 Let’s take a closer look at the face side-by-side, before and after.

-Keep in mind that this is a small JPEG image from their website, not a lossless shot of the original frame; there are JPEG artifacts visible in both images, but those artifacts help us get a better picture of why “shooting flat” on cameras without 10-bit color or RAW video is a bad idea: notice how the JPEG artifacts in the corrected image are WAY more obvious and the quality loss after my simple color correction drastically lowers the apparent “production value” of the image?
+Keep in mind that this is a small JPEG image from their website, not a lossless shot of the original frame; there are JPEG artifacts visible in both images, but those artifacts help us get a better picture of why “shooting flat” on cameras without 10-bit color is a bad idea: notice how the JPEG artifacts in the corrected image are WAY more obvious and the quality loss after my simple color correction drastically lowers the apparent “production value” of the image?
 That’s a big part of the problem, but the other part is the colors.
 The reduced saturation requires heavy saturation boosting to look normal again but the damage caused by discarding a lot of the color DIFFERENCE information cannot be undone; the face has color banding issues that make it look more “plastic.”
 The flatter you shoot, the nastier this color banding gets.
 No amount of correction or magical LUT will ever make it look normal again.

 When you shoot flat, the 1/2-stop of dynamic range you gain comes at the cost of effectively ruining your color and increasing blocky compression artifacts and noise.
 That’s why you can’t color grade properly.
 That’s why it looks like garbage when you push it in post.
 It’s not your fault; you were given advice intended for $10,000 cameras and you’re holding a $500-$1000 camera.
 This applies to any flat, LOG, or “cinema” picture style.
 Technicolor CineStyle, Panasonic Cinelike-D and V, V-LOG, Canon S-LOG, all of them will permanently damage your 8-bit footage and possibly make it useless.
 You can’t outsmart the basic math: 8 bits of space can’t hold more than 8 bits of data.